 Net financial income consists primarily of interest earned on cash equivalents and marketable securities.
-Net financial income was \$30.2 million in 2010, \$39.0 million in 2011 and \$40.3 million in 2012.
-Because we generally hold debt securities until maturity, our current portfolio's yield is derived primarily from market interest rates and the yield of securities on the date of the investment.
-Since most of our investments are in U.S. dollars, our net financial income is heavily dependent on prevailing U.S. interest rates.
-The increase in net financial income in 2011and 2012 was primarily due to additional cash invested.
+Net financial income was \$39.0 million in 2011, \$40.3 million in 2012 and \$34.0 million in 2013.
+As we generally hold debt securities until maturity, our current portfolio's yield is derived primarily from market interest rates and the yield of securities on the date of the investment.
+Since most of our investments are in U.S. dollars denominated securities, our net financial income is heavily dependent on prevailing U.S. interest rates.
+The increase in net financial income in 2011 and 2012 was primarily due to additional cash invested.
+The decrease in net financial income in 2013 was primarily due to lower interest rates for our cash equivalents and marketable securities.

 We review various factors in determining whether we should recognize an impairment charge for our marketable securities, including whether the Company intends to sell, or if it is more likely than not that the Company will be required to sell before recovery of the amortized cost basis of, such marketable securities, the length of time and extent to which the fair value has been less than its cost basis in such marketable securities, the credit ratings of such marketable securities, the nature of underlying collateral as applicable and the financial condition, expected cash flow and near-term prospects of the issuer.
 In evaluating when declines in fair value are other-than-temporary, we considered all available evidence, including market declines subsequent to the end of the period.
 We may recognize additional losses in the future should the prospects of the issuers of these securities continue to deteriorate.
-Based on our consideration of these factors, in 2010, we recognized other-than-temporary impairment on marketable securities in the total amount of \$0.8 million, pretax, all of which was related to Auction Rate Securities.
 In 2011, we recorded a gain in the amount of \$2.0 million from sales of marketable securities that were previously impaired.
 In 2012, no other-than-temporary impairment was recorded.
+In 2013, we recorded a gain in the amount of \$0.9 million from sales of marketable securities that were previously impaired.

-Because interest rates in the U.S. are low in the first quarter of 2013 and are not expected to significantly increase during 2013, we believe that this will result in a low portfolio yield in our investments in marketable securities in the near term.
-See also Item 3, "Risk Factors - Risks Related to Our Business and Our Market - Our cash balances and investment portfolio have been, and may continue to be, adversely affected by market conditions and interest rates".
+Because interest rates in the U.S. are low in the first quarter of 2014 and we expect it not to significantly increase during 2014, we believe that this will result in a low portfolio yield in our investments in marketable securities in the near term.
+See also Item 3, "Risk Factors-Risks Related to Our Business and Our Market - Our cash balances and investment portfolio have been, and may continue to be, adversely affected by market conditions and interest rates".